ilyavf/rx-dd-relation-framework/README.md

 - user can create his own layouts;
 - user can switch between different views (layouts).

 As a starting point, we decided that we need a light reactive framework for creating block-based UI via defining behaviour and relation between blocks.
+For reactivity we decided to use Flapjax (http://flapjax-lang.org/).
+Sorry, we didn't know about RxJS that time.

+Current version of the commercial platform does not use this framework but is built based on ExtJS and RxJS.

+See http://efactorlabs.com/ for more details.
+The actual product screenshots here: http://efactorlabs.com/portfolio_item.html

-A layout is a droppable area for cameras, it contains of several square blocks that are resizable and movable with a mouse:
+But back to this "DD Reactive Relation Framework".
+A layout is a droppable area for cameras, it contains of several square blocks that are resizable and movable with a mouse.
+If a block is moved and starts overlap another block then depending on defined rules it could be that:
+- the second block will be moved;
+- resized;
+- it will stop the current block from being moved.

 <pre>
 ____________________         ____________________